 Savers can earn a competitive 0.50% APY in their Marcus by Goldman Sachs® High-Yield account, making deposits up to $1,000,000 per account.
 The account needs to be funded within 60 days via transfer, direct deposit, check or wire.
 Marcus by Goldman Sachs doesn’t charge any fees or service charges.

 Like with most accounts of this type, there isn’t any ATM access, and savers will need to withdraw their money via ACH transfer, wire transfer or check.
 Still, the account allows high balances and boasts a healthy APY, making it a smart choice – one that appears to outpace the American Express account.

 American Express CD Rates

 CDs from American Express do not require a minimum deposit amount.
 You’re free to deposit as little or as much as you want to begin earning interest on any of its CD terms.
 This is great for individuals who don’t have a lot of money to deposit in CDs offered by other online banks.
 The downside is that you won’t be receiving as high of an APY as you could at other online banks.

 How CDs offered by American Express work

 American Express offers terms spanning from 6 months to 5 years on its CDs.
 Interested is credited on a monthly basis and compounds until the CD matures.
-You can choose to have the interest transferred out of the CD and into the American Express Personal Savings Account on a monthly basis, transferred into a linked account, or mailed to you monthly, quarterly or annually via a check.
+You can choose to have the interest transferred out of the CD and into the American Express High Yield Savings Account on a monthly basis, transferred into a linked account, or mailed to you monthly, quarterly or annually via a check.
 If you touch the principal, however, you’ll incur an early withdrawal penalty.
 The penalty is based on your CD’s term:

 - For CDs with a term of less than 12 months: 90 days’ worth of interest